 For tenants moving out of apartments, condos, homes, or other residential dwellings here in Florida, they have the right to expect the return of their security deposit (provided they have not damaged the property and they themselves have followed the notice requirements (see below) required under the law).
 However, landlords routinely violate the law by keeping some, if not all, of that money.

 What should a tenant do when a landlord wrongfully keeps their security deposit?
 Florida law allows a tenant to file a lawsuit against the landlord to recover his or her security deposit.
 The good news is that the law allows the tenant to recover their attorney fees for doing so.
-Which means, in many instances, the tenant will not have to pay any money to the lawyer, unless the lawyer wins the lawsuit.

 Florida Statute 83.49 Controls Security Deposits